-Methylphenidate is classified as a stimulant drug, which makes it a reasonable option in treating narcolepsy.
+Methylphenidate is classified as a stimulant drug, making it a reasonable option for treating narcolepsy.
 Methylphenidate is not licensed for the treatment of narcolepsy; therefore, other drugs like modafinil would be considered in the first instance.

 Two amfetamines used in the UK are dexamfetamine and lisdexamfetamine.
-Dexamfetamine is licensed for the management of narcolepsy and ADHD, whereas lisdexamfetamine is just for ADHD.
+Dexamfetamine is licensed for managing narcolepsy and ADHD, whereas lisdexamfetamine is just for ADHD.

 Are amfetamines cognitive enhancers?

-Amfetamines have a positive impact on cognitive functioning, as demonstrated by some studies.
+Amfetamines positively impact cognitive functioning, as demonstrated by some studies.
 For example, when investigated in school-aged children, amfetamines improved attention and performance and decreased the number of errors (Rapoport et al., 1978).

-Additionally, amfetamines may enhance the attainment of new knowledge, how is it stored in the brain, and the ability to retrieve information (Bagot & Kaminer, 2014).
+Additionally, amfetamines may enhance the attainment of new knowledge, how it is stored in the brain, and retrieve information (Bagot & Kaminer, 2014).

-The positive effects of amfetamines on cognitive functioning are overshadowed by negative aspects of the treatment, including psycho-stimulation, which may be characterized by individuals being ‘high’, potential ‘high’ addictive properties of amfetamines, which all together increases the chances of the abuse.
+The positive effects of amfetamines on cognitive functioning are overshadowed by negative aspects of the treatment, including psycho-stimulation, which may be characterized by individuals being ‘high,’ potential ‘high’ addictive properties, which all together increases the chances of the abuse.

 6. Sodium Oxybate As Modafinil Alternative

-Sodium oxybate is a prescription-only medication that is licensed for narcolepsy in the UK but rarely prescribed in practice.
-Sodium oxybate is classified as a controlled drug Schedule 2 (class B).
+Sodium oxybate is a prescription-only medication licensed for narcolepsy in the UK but rarely prescribed in practice.
+Sodium oxybate is a controlled drug Schedule 2 (class B).

 Sodium oxybate comes only in liquid form as a generic medication or branded as Xyrem oral solution.
 One of the main drivers for the low popularity of this drug in the treatment of narcolepsy in the UK is its price, which stands at £360 per 180ml of oral solution.

-Sodium oxybate (known as GHB) has a history of widespread use as an illegal drug.
-The exact mechanism of action of sodium oxybate is unknown, but it is believed that sodium oxybate improves sleep at night, which in turn promotes improved alertness the following day (Kothare & Kaleyias, 2010).
+Sodium oxybate (known as GHB) has widespread use as an illegal drug.
+The exact mechanism of sodium oxybate is unknown, but it is believed that sodium oxybate improves sleep at night, which promotes improved alertness the following day (Kothare & Kaleyias, 2010).

 Does sodium oxybate affect cognitive performance?